cnoe-io/backstage-terraform-integrations/README.md

           - allow: [User, Group]

 ```

-8. **Build and run the Terraform Backstage integrations: **

-Run the following idpbuilder command:
+Then run the following idpbuilder command to update the components.

 ```bash
 idpbuilder create \